-Why the Holidays Are Especially Hard
+Why Recovery During the Holidays Is Especially Hard

 Ways You Can Support a Loved One in Recovery

 There are many ways you can help a loved one in recovery at an alcohol addiction treatment center during the holidays.
 Each individual in recovery will be working at their own pace, so be sure to be flexible with your support.
+Supporting your friend or family member with patience, caring, tough love, and sober holiday tips for recovering alcoholics can help you enjoy a happy holiday together.

 Encourage Open Communication

 One of the most important things you can do is keep the communication lines open.
-Consider asking your loved one how they feel and how you can best support them.
+Consider asking your loved ones how they feel and how you can best support them.
 During this time, you can discuss their feelings on the holidays, how much or how little they want to be involved, and any boundaries you feel need to be in place.

-Don’t Make Alcohol a Focus
+Do Not Make Alcohol a Focus

 Limit Stressful Situations